When it comes to visiting a country, you must remember that you are a guest. And many things that seem "normal" to us might not be so elsewhere.

 "Don't negotiate the fare with taxis.
 In Thailand, the law requires taxis to have a meter.
 The price will always be cheaper on the meter than negotiating on the fly."

-Exact, always ask for the "meter" otherwise close the door and take another one, there is no shortage of taxis...
-After some will sometimes refuse to take you at all, there too, a law has just been passed to force them to take any passenger.
-You can normally take their license plate number and report them to the police if they refuse you...
-In practice, I think that few people do it (from a tourist point of view, the locals are starting to complain).
+ExactAlways ask for the "meter" otherwise close the door and take another one, there is no shortage of taxis… After some will sometimes refuse to take you outright, here too, a law has just been passed to force them to take every passenger.

 “Never leave your passport as a deposit.
 If someone asks you to leave your ID as a deposit, leave a photocopy.”

-It is generally always recommended to have photocopies of your passport with you, even if it is lost or stolen.
-However, the deposit will not always be accepted if it is only a photocopy, especially if the rental company is a small shop.
-Basically, you should know that this practice of withholding your passport is illegal, in the sense that you are always supposed to have it on you (in case of a police check in particular).
-To overcome this, negotiate a cash deposit, this can also be done and should not pose a problem, otherwise change stores, in general there is plenty to choose from.
+First and foremost, it's important to know that this practice of withholding passports is illegal, as you are always supposed to have it with you (especially in case of a police check).
+To address this, negotiate a cash deposit, this can also be done and should not pose a problem, otherwise change stores, in general there is plenty to choose from.

 "If you are a woman, never touch a monk!
 It is strictly forbidden."